DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/index.rst

     :depth: 1
     :local:

-This following pages will instruct you on how to build an |EX-CS| including assembling your hardware, installing software, flashing firmware, and running your first train.
+The following pages will instruct you on how to build an |EX-CS| including assembling your hardware, installing software, flashing firmware, and running your first train.
 After that, we will provide examples for how the base system can be extended and upgraded.

 What is EX-CommandStation?
 ==========================